-The Daily L3 product contains statistics computed from a set of L2 MODIS granules (HDF files) that span a 24-hour (00:00:00 to 23:59:59 UTC) interval.
+In Collection 051 and earlier, the Daily L3 product contained statistics computed from a set of L2 MODIS granules (HDF files) that spanned a 24-hour (00:00:00 to 23:59:59 UTC) interval.
 In the case where a L2 parameter is only computed during the daytime, then only daytime files are read to compute the L3 statistics.